covid-policy-modelling/model-connector-template/README.md

 ## Process

+1. Fork this repository

-1. Make sure that your code can be run at the command line
+1. To start, make sure that your code can be run at the command line

 1. Create a [Dockerfile](https://docs.docker.com/engine/reference/builder/), loading all the necessary dependencies to run your model/code, and ensure that your model/code can run in this docker instance

-1. Fork this repository

 1. Obtain a copy of the latest version of the input and output versionof the JSON schema:
     ```bash